mult1v4c/Armored-Legacy/readme.md

 </p>
 <h1 align="center">Armored Legacy Resource Pack</h1>

-**Armored Legacy** is a resource pack that revamps vanilla armor, giving it a powerful new look with custom models and textures using [EMF](https://modrinth.com/mod/entity-model-features).
+**Armored Legacy** is a resource pack that revamps vanilla armor, giving it a powerful new look with custom models and textures using [EMF](https://modrinth.com/mod/entity-model-features) and [ETF](https://modrinth.com/mod/entitytexturefeatures).
 It is compatible with animation resource packs and also features glowing armor trims that are compatible with shaders.

 ![Armor Sets Preview](preview/set.png)